-Consumption based equivalence scales are estimated by applying the extended partially linear model (EPLM) to the 1998 Income and Consumption Survey (EVS) of Germany.
-In this model the equivalence scales are identified from nonlinearities in household demand.
-The econometric framework should not therefore impose strong restrictions on the functional forms of household expenditure shares.
+Consumption based equivalence scales are estimated by applying the extended partially linear model (EPLM) to the 1998 Income and Consumption Survey (EVS) carried out in Germany.
+In this model the equivalence scales are identified by virtue of nonlinearities in household demand.
+Therefore, the econometric framework should not impose any strong restrictions on the functional forms of household expenditure shares.
 The chosen semiparametric specification meets this requirement.
-It is flexible, it yields \sqrt{N} -consistent parameter estimates and it is consistent with consumer theory.
-The estimated equivalence scales are sometimes below and sometimes in the range of the expert equivalence scales of the German social benefits system.
+It is flexible, it yields \sqrt{N} -consistent parameter estimates, and is consistent with consumer theory.
+Estimated equivalence scales are below or in the range of the expert equivalence scales of the German social benefits system.